carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 rasters, including Coordinate Reference Systems, no data values, and resolution.
 We will also explore missing and bad data values as stored in a raster and how Python handles these elements.

-We will use four packages in this episode to work with raster data - `rasterio` for reading and writing rasters, `scipy` for descriptive statistics, `numpy` for masking raster data and `earthpy.plot` for plotting.
-We will also use `matplotlib` to improve the aesthetics of our plot.
-Make sure that you have these packages installed and imported.
+We will use 1 package in this episode to work with raster data - `rioxarray`, which is based on the popular `rasterio` package for working with rasters and `xarray` for working with multi-dimensional arrays.
+Make sure that you have `rioxarray` installed and imported.

 ~~~
-import rasterio
-import scipy.stats
-import numpy
-import earthpy.plot
-import matplotlib.pyplot as plt
+import rioxarray
 ~~~
 {: .language-python}